openbaton/docs/docs/vnfm-how-to-write.md

 compile 'org.openbaton:vim-int:0.6'
 compile 'org.openbaton:vim-impl:0.6'
 ```
-After that you need rebuild your project for fetching the dependencies automatically.
+After that you need to rebuild your project for fetching the dependencies automatically.

 Now you can use the ResourceManagement interface.
 In the end it should look like the following: